 It is basically undisputed that Peter assaulted Kelly and her children.
 In Massachusetts, an assault is an act creating a reasonable apprehension of fear in another person that is of immediate harmful or offense contact to the victim’s person.
 Assault requires the element of intent.
 Damages–such as monetary or bodily injury damages–are not required to prevail in an assault.
 Peter’s assault and battery against Kelly may be enough to warrant her working with a competent attorney to file a civil complaint against him.
 She may also work with law enforcement and her attorney to keep Peter away from her children.
 It is likely that the family court would be involved, especially for the safety of the children.

 Are you looking for an experienced Newburyport or Andover divorce lawyer or family law attorney?
-If you have any questions, thoughts, or concerns about issues involving domestic violence, intimate partner violence, abuse, or other issues in family law, you should contact a competent family law attorney.
-Our experienced professionals may be able to work on behalf of you.
-Please contact our offices at your earliest convenience by phone at 978-225-9030 or complete a contact form on our website.
-We will return your inquiry with prompt attention.
+If you have any questions about issues involving domestic violence, intimate partner violence, abuse, or other issues in family law, contact us.
+You can schedule a free consultation with our office.
+If you’d prefer to schedule a consultation by phone, call (866) 995-6663.